 Tales of Hartwell House is a series of fictional short stories by John W. Pritchett about an eclectic family in rural Northern Virginia during the mid-twentieth century.
 The primary characters are Jerry, the proprietor of the estate, and his dependable butler, James.

-No murders, no vampires, no end-of-the-world-as-we-know-it scenarios.
+No murders, no vampires, no dragons, nothing profane, no end-of-the-world-as-we-know-it scenarios.
 But plenty of predicaments.
-Most stories have James — the competent valet ‘Jeeves’ to Jerry’s wealthy ‘Bertie Wooster’ — resolving a crisis such as a mysterious threat, missing securities, the potential exposure of a family secret, a battered woman, a delinquent nephew, or the discovery of a child’s grave in a rose garden.
+Most stories have James — the highly competent valet ‘Jeeves’ to Jerry’s wealthy ‘Bertie Wooster’ — resolving a crisis such as a mysterious threat, missing securities, the potential exposure of a family secret, a battered woman, a delinquent nephew, legal scheming to take a Black family's farm, an attempt to scam a senior, or the discovery of a child’s grave in a neglected rose garden.

-As with the P.G.
-Wodehouse series about Bertie Wooster and Jeeves, the stories are light and entertaining with upbeat endings.
-Whereas Bertie narrates the Wodehouse stories, Hartwell House tales are in the third person.
+As with P.G.
+Wodehouse's Bertie & Jeeves stories, Tales of Hartwell House are light and entertaining with upbeat endings.
+Whereas Bertie narrates the Wodehouse stories, Hartwell House tales are in the third person, sometimes slanted from James point of view.
+For the purists, valet Jeeves is a personal attendant, whereas butler James oversees the entire Hartwell House household.

-Bachelor Jeremiah (“Jerry”) Abbott Hartwell resides at Hartwell House, near the Town of Berkeley, a former grand mansion on a large, farmed homestead, served by:
+Bachelor Jeremiah (“Jerry”) Abbott Hartwell resides near the Town of Berkeley, Virginia, at Hartwell House, a former grand mansion on a large, farmed homestead, served by:

 • James Biddlecomb, the dependable butler, chauffer, golf caddie, and vegetable gardener.